Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 conditional on the class labels of the outcome variable.
 This assumption contradicts the assumption of interactions in the logistic regression section above.
-However, it is still worth a try to fit a Naive Bayes model using all features.
+However, it is still worth a try to fit a Naive Bayes model with all features.

 #### KNN

 KNN measures “distances” between features.
 It is not strictly appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
-However, it is still worth a try to fit a KNN model using all features.
+However, it is still worth a try to fit a KNN model with all features.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest